 Bear in mind that at any time, the VA can re-examine your claim and the agency can reduce or terminate your benefits under some specific circumstances.
 Most often the VA won’t do this until you appear for a re-examination.
 When you request an increase in your VA disability rating, you are in effect opening up your claim for re-evaluation.

 If your service-connected disability has worsened and you want to request a rating increase, contact us at Cuddigan Law.
 We can help you with your request to ensure you get the fairest possible rating.
-Call us to schedule a free consultation to discuss your specific situation.
+Call us to schedule a free evaluation to discuss your specific situation.